-Parental alienation occurs when one parent, the alienating parent, attempts to create a relationship with the children that excludes the other parent from their lives.
-Often this exclusion arises from that parent’s personal feelings about the other parent and their desire to punish them, and it is not related to any real deficiencies in their parenting.
-In alienation cases, one parent makes negative comments about the other capable and loving parent and strives to destroy any relationship the children may have with him or her.
-These alienating parents not only fail to encourage and support a positive relationship between their children and the other parent, but they essentially brainwash the children into disproportionately and unjustifiably rejecting the other parent.
+Parental alienation occurs when a parent, referred to as the alienating parent, attempts to create a relationship with the children that excludes the other parent from their lives.
+Often this exclusion arises from the alienating parent’s personal feelings about the other parent, the rejected parent, and their desire to punish them, and it is not related to any real deficiencies in their parenting.
+In alienation cases, alienating parents makes negative comments about capable and loving parents and strive to destroy any relationship the children may have with them.
+These alienating parents not only fail to encourage and support a positive relationship between their children and the rejected parent, but they essentially brainwash the children into disproportionately and unjustifiably rejecting the non-alienating parent.

 If you believe you are being alienated from your children or your relationship with your children is being negatively impacted by the other parent, there are resources available to help identify alienation and repair the parent-child relationship.
 Our attorneys are experienced in parental-alienation cases and have the tools necessary to reunite you with your children.

-When we feel unwell, we go to the doctor so that a professional can tell us what’s wrong with us and what we need to do to feel better.
+When we feel unwell, we go to the doctor so that a professional can tell us what is wrong with us and what we need to do to feel better.
 Similarly, an essential step in recovering from parental alienation (and preventing it) is getting professional help.
-Parental alienation is very difficult to prove, so if you suspect that your child is a victim of parental alienation, you should obtain and organize as many facts the support your situation as you can.
+Parental alienation is difficult to prove; if you suspect that your child is a victim of parental alienation, you should obtain and organize as many facts which support your situation.
 Inexperienced lawyers can easily let a vital piece of evidence fall through the cracks.
 With our top-rated attorneys, you can rest assured you’ll be in good hands.
-Call our office today to get started.
+Book a consult with a board certified partner to get started.

-In some cases, the court may order the alienating parent into mandatory therapeutic interventions designed explicitly for parental alienation, or it may make similar orders as a condition of continued possession.
+In some cases, the court may order alienating parents into mandatory therapeutic interventions designed explicitly for parental alienation or make similar orders as a condition of continued possession.
 The court may also order the rejected parent and children to participate in reunification therapy.